 More research is needed to directly evaluate screening for GDM and maternal and infant health outcomes.
 Research is also needed to help determine the most beneficial glucose thresholds for a positive screen and treatment targets.
 Continued research is needed to examine alternative screening methods, such as glycosylated hemoglobin (HbA1c) measurement and risk factor-based assessment.
-Additional studies are needed to evaluate the effect of difCLINICAL GUIDELINE | Screening for Gestational Diabetes Mellitus ferent treatments for GDM on longer-term metabolic maternal and infant outcomes, such as persistent maternal glucose intolerance after delivery and type 2 diabetes mellitus and obesity in the mother and infant.
+Additional studies are needed to evaluate the effect of different treatments for GDM on longer-term metabolic maternal and infant outcomes, such as persistent maternal glucose intolerance after delivery and type 2 diabetes mellitus and obesity in the mother and infant.
 The use of a consistent strategy for screening for and diagnosing GDM in studies would allow for better comparisons of treatment outcomes across clinical trials.